panopset/src/docs/deploy.md

 ## Platform specific deployment

-On a mac it is:
+On a mac it is "all mac", which builds and publishes the application, and creates the checksums:

-    pam.sh
+    am.sh

 ... and on Windows it is

-    paw.sh
+    aw.sh

 # Multiple domains on one server